pbhak/hackatime-badge/README.md

 # Usage
 URL to fetch: `https://badge.pbhak.hackclub.app/slack_user_id/project_name`

+the project name is case sensitive and must be as listed on hackatime.

 If adding to a Markdown file, just use standard image syntax:
 ```
 ![Hackatime Badge](https://badge.pbhak.hackclub.app/slack_user_id/project_name)